Bill of Assertive Rights

 THE BILL OF ASSERTIVE RIGHTS!

 Rule 1.
-You have the right to your thoughts, behaviour and emotions, but you must then take responsibility for the consequences of these thoughts and actions.
+You have the right to your thoughts, behaviour, and emotions, and you must take responsibility for the consequences of these thoughts and actions.

 In an ideal world, every human would speak their mind while being respectful of others.
 You may not agree with what someone says, but you would assert your disagreement, accept that they are entitled to their opinion, and you would agree to disagree.
 The world would be happy.